Scripts

 Slots

-As the component is provided headless, there are a number of slots for you to customize the player however you like before it's loaded in.
+As Nuxt provides the component headless, you can use slots to customize the player however you like before it loads.

 default

-The default slot is used to display content that will always be visible.
+The default slot displays content that will always be visible.

 <template>